Alison Steele: Early life

 Steele was born Ceil Loman on January 26, 1937, in Brooklyn, New York.
 She had two sisters, Joyce and Emalie.
 She told an interviewer that her childhood had been comfortable until a sudden and drastic reversal of the family's fortunes.
 She credited the situation for creating a lifestyle of hard work and a lasting ambition for success.
-At 14, she landed a job running errands for a local television station, and opted not to study at university as she was "too impatient".
+At 14, she landed a job running errands for a local television station, and opted not to go to college as she was "too impatient".

+Career

-Early career
+Early period

 Steele developed her career by working for various New York City television and radio stations, eventually becoming a production assistant and associate producer.
 Along the way she worked for bandleader Ted Steele's television show, The Ted Steele Show, on WOR-TV, and by 1954 she was a regular cast member.
 At the age of 19, she married Steele and got her first taste of radio broadcasting with their husband and wife music show, Ted and the Redhead.
 The couple had one daughter, Heather, before the marriage ended in divorce.

-WNEW-FM: 1966–1967
+WNEW-FM: 1966–1979

 In 1966, the newly launched station, WNEW-FM sought to distinguish itself from its competitors by establishing an all-female disc jockey lineup.
 Out of the 800 women who applied, Steele was one of the team of four who were hired.
 Steele worked the 2–7pm slot, Sunday through Friday.
 In doing so, she became one of the first female disc jockeys in the country.
 When WNEW abandoned the format after the eighteen-month trial to the increasingly popular progressive rock format, Steele was the only host who was asked to stay at the station.